-8.1 As a first step, you should normally raise concerns with your immediate manager or their superior.
-However, depending upon the seriousness and sensitivity of the issues involved and who is suspected of the malpractice, this may not be appropriate.
+- 8.1 As a first step, if you are a Council employee you should normally raise concerns with your immediate manager or their superior.
+However, depending upon the seriousness and sensitivity of the issues involved and who is suspected of the malpractice, this may not be appropriate. - 8.2 Where this is the case the following officers are identified as appropriate contacts within this policy; - Chief Executive - Head of Legal Services, who is also the Monitoring Officer - Audit Manager